Mister Hyde (Marvel Comics): Fictional character biography

-Hyde went into business as a full-time professional supervillain and teamed up with the Cobra to get revenge upon Thor, but they were both defeated, despite getting Thor's hammer from him briefly.
+Hyde went into business as a full-time professional supervillain and teamed up with Cobra to get revenge upon Thor, but they were both defeated, despite getting Thor's hammer from him briefly.
 With the Cobra, he was bailed out and employed by Loki to kidnap Jane Foster and they battled Thor again.
 Loki doubled their powers to try to help them.
 Loki showed Thor where Jane was being held.
 The house had many traps set up for Thor, and Jane was almost killed in an explosion.
 Thor was able to defeat both villains, and Hyde was caught by a ray which paralyzed him.
 Both Hyde and the Cobra were jailed and Jane's life was saved by an Asgardian formula Balder sent to Thor.
 Hyde and the Cobra escaped prison, but were eventually recaptured by Daredevil.
 They teamed with the Jester to get revenge, but were defeated again.
 With the Scorpion, Hyde then battled Captain America and the Falcon.
 Teaming with the Cobra again, Hyde attempted to acquire Cagliostro's serum.
-While serving in prison following this failed attempt, Hyde was ensnared by the mind-control power of the Purple Man, and forced to battle Daredevil in an arena alongside the Cobra, the Jester and the Gladiator.
+While serving in prison following this failed attempt, Hyde was ensnared by the mind-control power of the Purple Man, and forced to battle Daredevil in an arena alongside Cobra, Jester, and Gladiator.

 Tiring of their repeated failures, the Cobra elected to sever their partnership when he escaped from Ryker's Island, taking the time to taunt Hyde before leaving.
 For a long time, Hyde never forgave him for the slight.
-With Batroc the Leaper, Hyde later blackmailed New York City with a hijacked supertanker and attempted to destroy the entire city in order to kill the Cobra.
+With Batroc the Leaper, Hyde later blackmailed New York City with a hijacked supertanker and attempted to destroy the entire city to kill the Cobra.
 Eventually, he was defeated by Captain America with Batroc's aid.
 Hyde again stalked the Cobra seeking revenge, and this time battled Spider-Man.
-He was imprisoned again, but escaped Ryker's Island and battled Spider-Man and the Black Cat during another attempt on the Cobra's life.
+He was imprisoned again, but escaped Ryker's Island and battled Spider-Man and Black Cat during another attempt on the Cobra's life.
 Hyde later battled Daredevil again.

-Hyde later became a member of Baron Helmut Zemo's incarnation of the Masters of Evil and invaded Avengers Mansion along with them, torturing the Black Knight and Edwin Jarvis.
+Hyde later became a member of Helmut Zemo's incarnation of the Masters of Evil and invaded Avengers Mansion along with them, torturing the Black Knight and Edwin Jarvis.
 With Goliath and the Wrecking Crew, he nearly killed Hercules, but was defeated by the Avengers.
-Hyde later attempted an escape from the Vault alongside Titania, Vibro, the Griffin, and the Armadillo, but was defeated and recaptured by the Captain.
+Hyde later attempted an escape from the Vault alongside Titania, Vibro, Griffin, and Armadillo, but was defeated and recaptured by the Captain.
 He eventually escaped from the Vault alongside the Wizard and others.
 Hyde was later defeated in single combat by the Cobra, who earned Hyde's respect as a result.